 There should be a space on the online registration form to record if a person has any access requirements or specific needs.
 Contact details of an accessibility focal point should be clearly displayed on the form.
 The registration form should be in an accessible format.

 The registration form will be useful for planning the meeting and knowing who is attending so that security personnel and other staff can plan accordingly.
 Also, there should be a question asking if the participant requires a reasonable accommodation to access the event and have a process in place for the participant to communicate directly with the accessibility focal point.
 In this way, organizers can anticipate the need for CART (Real Time Captioning), sign language interpreters, assistive listening devices (ALDs), alternate print formats, etc. Please see ANNEX 1 for an example of the registration form.
-CART (Real Time Captioning) transcription provides a record of the meeting which is useful both for persons with hearing-related disabilities and for persons with visual disabilities who can later hear when the text is transcribed into DAISY (Digital Accessible Information System) format.
-It is also useful for those whose mother tongue is not the language of the meetings in question.
+CART (Real Time Captioning) transcription provides a record of the meeting that is useful both for persons with hearing-related disabilities and for persons with visual disabilities who can later hear when the text is transcribed into DAISY (Digital Accessible Information System) format.
+It is also useful for those whose first language is not English.

 Choose an accessible environment for the meeting